Circle the Wagons and Check it Out

 June 9, 2012

-I’ll be honest up front: The most interesting thing about this museum was not the museum at all, but learning that a trail connects the museum/town complex with the Metacomet Trail (I think).
-The museum sits in the rather nice-looking town-owned complex next to East Granby Farms, which has a small trail network.
-Just over the Metacomet ridge lies the fantastic cultural resource and museum – the Newgate Prison and Copper Mine.
+I’ll be honest up front: The most interesting thing about this museum was not the museum at all, but learning that a trail connects the museum/town complex with the Metacomet Trail high up on the ridge to the west.
+The museum sits in the rather nice-looking town-owned complex.
+Just over the Metacomet ridge lies the fantastic cultural resource and museum – the Old Newgate Prison and Copper Mine.
 Just to the east of this small museum is Bradley International Airport and the excellent cultural resource and museum – the New England Air Museum.

 Anyway, I sat outside the museum on this, my first museum visit during 2012’s Connecticut Open House Day and stared across the green fields and up at the Metacomet Ridge.
 It was a lovely panorama.
 But I had a town history museum to get to, one that is rarely open, so I popped inside the restored historic barn and began to poke around.